-Finishing compulsory Learning is an exciting time and there are lots of different options to help you pursue your ideal career.
+Finishing compulsory education when you’re 18 is an exciting time and there are lots of different options to help you pursue your ideal career.

 If you know what career you want to pursue, you might be able to get a qualification while you are in paid work.
-You can do a Higher Apprenticeship in a range of different jobs.
+You can do a Higher or Degree Apprenticeship in a range of different jobs, without the tuition fees.

 - The government website advertises apprenticeships available across the UK.
 Search by occupation and postcode

 - The Association for Learning Providers in Hampshire and The Isle of Wight lists the apprenticeship training providers locally

 - Degree Apprenticeships – gain a degree from Level 4 to 7 or a Bachelor’s or Master’s without the costs

 - Check out our Apprenticeships page for more information

 - UCAS Course search, entry requirements and more.
 This is your one stop site.